ralsina/tartrazine/README.md

-# tartrazine
+# TARTRAZINE

 Tartrazine is a library to syntax-highlight code.
 It is a port of [Pygments](https://pygments.org/) to [Crystal](https://crystal-lang.org/).
 Kind of.